LaurenzV/krilla/crates/krilla/src/configure/PDF_A1.md

 6.6.3: -

-## 6.6 Metadata
+## 6.7 Metadata

 6.7.2:
 - krilla overrides the `xmp_metadata` attribute for PDF/A exports so that it's always contained. 🟢
 - `xmp-writer` always creates conforming XMP streams. 🟢
-- We never apply a filter to the metadata stream dictioanry.
+- We never apply a filter to the metadata stream dictionary.

 6.7.3:
 - krilla ensures that XMP metadata and document info dictionary are consistent. 🟢